Apply for disability grants and scholarships

 If you are deaf or hard of hearing

-The National Foundation for the Deaf Inc (NFD) website lists more than 20 scholarships and grants available.
+The National Foundation for the Deaf and Hard of Hearing (NFD) website lists more than 20 scholarships and grants available.
 They include scholarships for Sign Language interpreting or teaching.

 Grants for disabled children and young people